cl4cnam/funcSug/README.md

 The goal of the language is to enable a better structure of code, that is, a more natural and more readable structure.

+For now, it's just a quick and dirty interpreter but it works enough to be appreciated.

 ## Features

 ### Parallel construct